lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial7/tutorial.rst

 :math:`\sigma` and :math:`\epsilon` and for the repulsive potential :math:`U`, which are :math:`U_0`, :math:`\delta`, and
 :math:`x_0` [see Eqs. :eq:`eq_U`-:eq:`eq_F` below].
-The cut-off value of 3.822 Å was chosen to create a Weeks-Chandler-Andersen (WCA) potential, which is a truncated and purely repulsive LJ potential :cite:`weeks1971role`.
-It was calculated as :math:`2^{1/6} \sigma`.
+The cut-off value of :\math:`2^{1/6} \sigma = 3.822` was chosen to create a Weeks-Chandler-Andersen (WCA) potential, which is a truncated and purely repulsive LJ potential :cite:`weeks1971role`.
 The potential is also shifted to be equal to 0 at the cut-off using the ``pair_modify`` command.

+.. admonition:: Note
+    :class: non-title-info

+    The syntax ``$(...)``, where a dollar sign is followed by parentheses, allows you to evaluate a numeric formula immediately, without having to assign it to a named variable first.

 System creation and settings
 ----------------------------